Biomedical & Biotechnology Application Process

 4. Letters of Recommendation

 Master's applicants need to submit two letters of Recommendation.
 Doctoral applicants need to submit three.
 Recommendations should be from instructors who have taught you, ideally in the field for which you are applying.
 They may also be from employers or supervisors who are in a position to compare your performance to that of your peers.
-Please use the EngineeingCAS recommender portal for all letters.
+You will be asked via the EngineeingCAS to provide (names and email addresses) referees during the application process and that an automated request will be sent out to your recommenders.
+You will be able to track the status of your recommendations and send reminders by logging back to your application.

 5. Official Transcripts